Quote-request guide

 Use approved price language

-Share public starting prices, minimums, ranges, packages, or quote-process explanations only when they are in approved source content.
+Share public starting prices, live catalog prices, minimums, ranges, packages, or quote-process explanations only when they come from an approved source.

 Route to the right owner